Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 # A. Custom-ML With Geometric Reasoning  capabilities
 This Branch Contained Explanation regarding CronicalSpark AI, Also I Have Provided A TestBed for Cronical Spark itself that anyone can use and see the Performance of CronicalSpark
-Note = You can immediately execute the domain test of CronicalSpark without any modification, the results will show a plot of graphics that correlates to CronicalSpark abilities.
+Note = You can immediately execute the  "domain test" code of CronicalSpark without any modification, the results will show a matplot of graphics that correlates to CronicalSpark abilities.

 Hope you understand the math and its Functions.
 Have Fun Checking and testing, and Feel Free to suggest improvements and Forks! :)
 Creator = Anonimity X.11 / Indonesia